hail-is/hail/docs/HailExpressionLanguage.md

 ____

+<a name="aggregables"></a>
 ## Aggregator functions

-Hail's expression language supports a small number of 'aggregation' functions, which compute across rows or columns of the dataset.
+Hail's expression language exposes a number of 'aggregation' functions, which compute across rows or columns of the dataset.
 These functions allow a user to replicate nearly all the of the statistics generated in `sampleqc` or `variantqc`, as well as compute an unrestricted set of new metrics.
-These are functions

-**Current aggregation functions:**
+These functions can be used in modules that expose `gs` as a genotype row or column aggregable, or in `annotateglobal` to

-#### Count
+### Count

-`count` counts the number of occurrences for which a boolean condition evaluates to `true`.
-If the condition evaluates to missing, then it is not added to the count.
-The result is an integer.

 ```
     <aggregable>.count( <Boolean expression> )
 ```

+`count` counts the number of occurrences for which a boolean condition evaluates to `true`.
+If the condition evaluates to missing, then it is not added to the count.

+The result of `count` is a `Long` (integer).

 **Examples:**